natalieagus/50005-2023/_os_labs/lab2_tinyOS_intro.md

 ### Supervisor Mode

-All kernel code is executed with the Kernel-mode bit of the program counter -- its high-order bit --- set.
+All kernel code is executed with the Kernel-mode bit of the program counter -- its highest-order bit (MSB) --- set.
 This causes new interrupt requests to be **deferred** until the kernel returns to user mode.

 ### Checkoff and Lab Questionnaire